maw/trst/README.md

 What does trst mean?
 ====================

-tr is for TRanslate, TRansfigure, TRansform.  st is for STrings or STreams.
+tr is for TRanslate, TRansfigure, TRansform, TRansmute.  st is for STrings or STreams.

 Also sed is Spanish for thirst and trst isn't too far from how a native Spanish speaker might pronounce thirst.